Jackeeray/RepData_PeerAssessment1/PA1_template.md

 The mean and median of the total number of steps per day after imputation is 1.0766189 &times; 10<sup>4</sup> and 1.0766189 &times; 10<sup>4</sup> respectively.
 The  mean and median of total number of steps per day with missing values is 1.0766 &times; 10<sup>4</sup>
 and 10765 respectively.
-After imputing missing values , the median of the total number of steps per day increased to 1.0766189 &times; 10<sup>4</sup> and mean remain same.
+After imputing missing values , the median of the total number of steps per day increased to 1.0766189 &times; 10<sup>4</sup> and mean remains same.

 ```r